 No later than the 1st Monday of November, the County Board holds a public hearing on the amended capital budget submitted by the FC.
-The County Board then meets to act on the amendments and recommendations submitted by the FAC as well as amendments submitted by individual County Board members.
+The County Board then meets to act on the amendments and recommendations submitted by the FC as well as amendments submitted by individual County Board members.

 The County Executive may then provide vetoes of the Adopted County Board Budget resolution to the County Board.
-The County Board then meets a final time (for the budget adoption process) to consider any possible vetoes by the County Executive and whether to sustain or override each veto.
+The County Board then meets a final time (for the budget adoption process) to consider any possible vetoesby the County Executive and whether to sustain or override each veto.

-Preliminary 2022 Capital Budget Timeline
+Preliminary 2023 Capital Budget Timeline

-- February-May Preliminary planning with departments; - March/April Presentation of 2022 Capital Financing/Process to County Board; - March-June Departments develop their budget requests; - June (Last Business Day) Departments submit their (capital) budget requests to the Office of Performance, Strategy, and Budget; - August-September County Executive works with DAS-PSB and departments to finalize the County Executive Recommended Budget; CIC review/scoring and advisory capital project report; - October-November The Finance Committee reviews and requests information regarding the Recommended Budget; - November The County Board adopts the 2022 budget; - December DAS-PSB and the Comptroller's Office work to implement the 2022 budget
+- February-May Preliminary planning with departments; - April or May Presentation of 2023 Capital Financing/Process to County Board; - February May Departments develop their budget requests; - Mid-May Departments submit their (capital) budget requests to the Department of Strategy, Budget, and Performance (SBP): - August-September County Executive works with SBP and departments to finalize the County Executive Recommended Budget; - October-November The Finance Committee reviews and requests information regarding the Recommended Budget; - November The County Board adopts the 2023 budget; - December SBP and the Comptroller's Office work to implement the 2023 budget